KirillMaltsev3341/ImageEditor/README.md

 <a name="additionally"></a>
 ## Additionally
 OF COURSE, THE PROJECT STRUCTURE IS FAR FROM PERFECT, but who cares lol...
-CPP files are removed after building, soooooo draw conclusions it was possible to make 100500 inheritances and layers of abstraction but I am lazy ass
+CPP files are removed after building, soooooo draw conclusions
+it was possible to make 100500 inheritances and layers of abstraction but I am lazy ass
+Haters be like:
 ![Image alt](https://github.com/KirillMaltsev3341/Images/raw/main/Hater.jpeg)